VIL

 status: Closed | theme: Green Supply Chains | type: Regional

-With the spectacular development of battery technology, the battery-electric vehicle on the road can make a cost-effective and substantial contribution.
-Moreover, increasingly stringent regulations and the growing pressure for sustainability are forcing the logistics sector to think again.
+With the remarkable advancement in battery technology, battery-electric road vehicles can offer cost-effective and substantial benefits.
+Additionally, increasing regulations and sustainability pressures are prompting the logistics sector to reconsider alternatives.

 Goals